IntersectMBO/plutus/plutus-chain-index/notes/ConnectingToTheTestnet.md

 ## Get `[cardano-node](https://github.com/input-output-hk/cardano-node)` onto the path

 The easiest way of doing this is to enter a `nix-shell` then build the node and use `cabal exec` to run it.
+If you need the latest version of the cardano node you can run this in the `[cardano-node](https://github.com/input-output-hk/cardano-node)` repository, or you *should* get a slightly older version of the node in the `[plutus](https://github.com/input-output-hk/plutus.git)` repository.

 ## Download the node configurations